 The Irish Gay Rights Movement had been founded the previous year to fight for the rights of homosexuals in Ireland.
 David Norris was the National Chairman of the movement.

-This piece 'Last House' also features Dr. Franklin E. Kameny, member of the District of Columbia, Washington, and Commissioner on Human Rights, and well-known Gay Rights Activist in the United States, who has some advice for homosexuals in Ireland.
+This extract from 'Last House' also features Dr. Franklin E. Kameny, member of the District of Columbia, Washington, and Commissioner on Human Rights, and well-known Gay Rights Activist in the United States, who has some advice for homosexuals in Ireland.

 This episode of 'Last House' was broadcast 24 July 1975.